Twist333d/chainlit-claude/readme.md

 - **Prompt Caching:**  Leverage Claude's prompt caching feature to save on token usage and reduce latency, especially in extended conversations.
 - **Performance Insights:**  Get detailed metrics on each interaction, including time taken, token usage, and caching efficiency.
+- **Streaming output:** Support streaming of response to improve the UX.

 ## 🚀 Getting Started